CPernet/ReproducibleQuantitativeDataScience/README.md

 - P-hacking your data - lecture
 - understanding p-values (notebook)
-- Encapsulate code for reproducibility using containers
 - An introduction to computational analysis methods: permutation, bootstrap, cross-validation, out-of-sample generalization - lecture and exercises
+- Encapsulate code for reproducibility using containers (3 hours)

 ### Course work